rgtoni94/CSN-Project/README.md

 <img width="346" alt="SNIP-5" src="https://user-images.githubusercontent.com/98781636/167223117-4365ed65-28c9-46dc-a8bc-7f8c5fc98057.PNG">

-8. to find IP address of Metasploitable machine type 'ifconfig' into the shell
+8. To find IP address of Metasploitable machine type 'ifconfig' into the shell

 10. Run the 'run' command on the kali machine msf console

 <img width="404" alt="SNIP-6" src="https://user-images.githubusercontent.com/98781636/167223155-07305578-62a5-4fe9-a759-299e9cfce4dc.PNG">

-11. You know have root access into the machine!
+11. You now have root access into the machine!